bayyangjie/bayyangjie.github.io/README.md

 I am a passionate master's student in Analytics and Visualisation seeking a challenging role where I aim to leverage my analytical skills and academic background to contribute to data-driven decision-making processes.
 I am eager to apply theoretical knowledge gained through coursework and hands-on experience to real-world scenarios, ultimately driving innovation and efficiency within an organization.

 ## Education
-Master's student in Analytics and Visualization <br>
-Expected completion: November 2024
+Master's student in Analytics and Visualization Expected completion: November 2024

 ## Completed Coursework